taniaortiz0/Active-Directory-Home-Lab/README.md

 ![powershell ise 2](https://github.com/user-attachments/assets/ae80e8bd-e1d7-4423-87c7-be2459d8ca98)

 I utilize the command Set-ExecutionPolicy Unrestricted to be able to run PowerShell scripts that are download from the Internet.
-I then switched directories and executed the PowerShell script [AD_PS](https://github.com/taniaortiz0/AD_PS)
+I then switched directories and executed the PowerShell script from this forked repository.
+[AD_PS](https://github.com/taniaortiz0/AD_PS)

 ![POWERSHELL Script generated +1000 users](https://github.com/user-attachments/assets/5874c100-28a7-4914-ae5f-8e8a483e3cea)